 Invitations and guest list

 Once the theme, venue and time are confirmed, get the invites out ASAP.
-I had to sit down with Sofia for quite a while to confirm the guest list, ensuring that she had remembered everyone she really wanted there and hadn’t included those that she’d once said hello to at nursery.
+I had to sit down with Sofia for quite a while to confirm the guest list.
+I wanted to ensure she had remembered everyone she really wanted there and hadn’t included those that she’d once said hello to at nursery.
 We opted for a start time of 2pm.
 This gave us plenty of time in the morning to prepare stuff and also meant that the children had already had lunch at home and didn’t arrive immediately wanting to sit down for food.

 The other stuff when planning children’s birthday parties

-If you are having a cake custom made, sort this out sooner rather than later and collect the day before so that you are not running around on the day itself.
+If you are having a cake custom made, sort this out sooner rather than later and collect the day before so you’re not running around on the day itself.

 The best advice is to keep it simple; something I didn’t really do and wish I had.
-As a friend remarked, the more games you try and plan the more stressful it is trying to rally tons of kids to do something you probably want to do more than them.
+As a friend remarked, the more games you try and plan the more stressful it is trying to rally tons of kids.
 My husband – getting carried away – ordered glow in the dark badges (which I had to write every child’s name onto) and glow sticks and bracelets.
-They looked good, but I spent a ridiculous amount of time breaking the sticks and badges to make them work and not actually focusing on the party itself.
+They looked good, but I spent a ridiculous amount of time breaking the sticks and badges to make them work instead of focusing on the party itself.
 We had a disco room, and I think the children would have been more than happy to have their face painted and have a boogie followed by the party tea.
 Instead, I was continually trying to organise them to sit in a circle or do this game or that game.

-So my experience taught me that to make everything as stress free as possible, plan well ahead, especially if you want a particular venue; prepare as much as possible in advance and try not to be too ambitious.
+My experience taught me that to make everything as stress free as possible, plan well ahead, especially if you want a particular venue.
+Prepare as much as possible in advance and try not to be too ambitious.